-Behavioral therapies, such as cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT) are often used in individual and group settings.
-These therapies can help individuals learn about barbiturate abuse and addiction and coping mechanisms to manage these issues during and after treatment.
+Behavioral therapies, such as cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT), are often used in individual and group settings.
+These therapies can help individuals learn about barbiturate use and addiction and coping mechanisms to manage these issues during and after treatment.

 Choose Vertava Health’s Barbiturates Addiction Treatment in Texas